Demographics of Sweden

 The population exceeded 10 million for the first time on Friday, 20 January 2017.
 The three largest cities are Stockholm, Gothenburg and Malmö.
-Sweden's population has become much more ethnically, religiously and linguistically diverse over the past 70 years as a result of immigration.
+Sweden's population has become much more ethnically, religiously and linguistically non-Swedish over the past 70 years as a result of immigration.
 Every fourth (24.9%) resident in the country has a foreign background and every third (32.3%) has at least one parent born abroad.
 The most common foreign ancestry is Finnish.

 Statistics Sweden projects a Swedish population of 12.6 million in 2070.

 Population

-Demographic statistics according to the World Population Review.